akhmetpekov/akhmetpekov/README.md

 - 👯 I’m looking to collaborate on iOS projects

-- 🤔 I’m looking for help with improving my Swift and iOS skills

 - 🏫 I'm currently studying at Astana IT University in Kazakhstan in my final year of study

 - 🇰🇷 I'm currently in Korea on an exchange program until December 26, 2023 ✈️